 If you are a parent of young children or remember the days when your kids were little, then you know that you read a lot.
 Some favorite books you read so often that you have the entire story memorized within a few weeks or few months.
 So it is important to find stories that your toddler loves and that you don’t mind reading over and over and over and over… again.

-Here are twelve books that my two-year-old absolutely loves and that I enjoy, too.
+Here are fifteen books that both of my boys loved when they were two-year-olds… and that I enjoy, too.

 The links in this post may be affiliate links, meaning that, at no additional cost to you, I may receive a commission for purchases.
 Learn more.
 Thank you for supporting the brands that support this blog.